 Prepare for tests and applications

 Once you have a shortlist of preferred schools, it’s time to prepare for applications and tests.
-Some students adopt a focused strategy, targeting one or two ideal programs, while others broaden their scope for increased acceptance opportunities.
+Some students adopt a focused strategy, targeting one or two ideal programs, while others broaden their scope to improve their odds of acceptance.

 Regardless of your approach, thorough preparation is essential.
-Begin by familiarizing yourself with each program’s specific requirements and deadlines.
 Write a compelling personal statement, gather strong recommendation letters, and ensure transcripts are up-to-date.
 For programs requiring GRE scores, consider enrolling in a test prep program to boost your scores.

 Select your program